ionic-team/cs-portals-ecommerce-react-native/README.md

 ### Displaying Portals

-This demo application uses a single Portal.
-Each `<PortalView />` component passes a different route as part of its `initialContext` to display a different portion of the web application:
+This demo application contains two Portals: `shopwebapp` and `featuredproductsapp`.
+Each `<PortalView />` component using the `shopwebapp` Portal passes a different route as part of its `initialContext` to display a different portion of the web application:

 ```JSX
 // packages/app/src/ProfileScreen.tsx